-1. The Centre for Electoral System Development, Reform, and Training ('the Training Centre') is a legal entity under public law established on the basis of the Election Code.
-Powers of the Training Centre shall be defined in the legislation of Georgia and the regulations of the Training Centre.

-2. The CEC shall exercise state control over the Training Centre.

-3. The following shall be the duties of the Training Centre:

-a) support electoral reforms;
+- 1. The Centre for Electoral System Development, Reform, and Training ('the Training Centre') is a legal entity under public law established on the basis of the Election Code.
+Powers of the Training Centre shall be defined in the legislation of Georgia and the regulations of the Training Centre. - 2.
+The CEC shall exercise state control over the Training Centre. - 3.
+The following shall be the duties of the Training Centre: - a) support electoral reforms;

-b) draft, within its authority, proposals and recommendations for the improvement of electoral systems;

-c) train and ensure professional development of Electoral Administration personnel and other interested individuals through close cooperation with local and international organisations;

-d) exercise duties of the Fund provided for by Article 30 of the Organic Law of Georgia on Political Unions of Citizens;

-e) provide certification of Electoral Administration officers as defined in a CEC decree;

-f) conduct election monitoring within its competence.

-4. The CEC Chairperson shall, with the consent of the CEC, appoint and dismiss the head of the Training Centre.
+- b) draft, within its authority, proposals and recommendations for the improvement of electoral systems; - c) train and ensure professional development of Electoral Administration personnel and other interested individuals through close cooperation with local and international organisations; - d) exercise duties of the Fund provided for by Article 301 of the Organic Law of Georgia on Political Associations of Citizens; - [d) (deleted 2.7.2020, No 6723); (shall become effective on the second day from the day of acquiring the full authority by the Parliament of Georgia elected in the next Parliamentary Elections of Georgia)] - e) provide certification of Electoral Administration officers as defined in a CEC decree; - f) conduct election monitoring within its competence. - 4.
+The CEC Chairperson shall, with the consent of the CEC, appoint and dismiss the head of the Training Centre.
 The CEC shall express its consent by ordinance.

-1. Electoral districts, their boundaries, names, and numbers under this Law shall be determined by ordinance of the CEC, except as provided for in paragraph 2 of this article.

-2. Majoritarian electoral districts, their boundaries and numbers shall be determined for the Parliamentary Elections of Georgia on the basis of Articles 110 and $110^1$ and under Article $110^1$ of this Law.
+- 1. Electoral districts, their boundaries, names, and numbers under this Law shall be determined by ordinance of the CEC, except as provided for in paragraph 2 of this article. - 2.
+Majoritarian electoral districts, their boundaries and numbers shall be determined for the Parliamentary Elections of Georgia on the basis of Articles 110 and 110^1 and under Article 110^1 of this Law.